 Information for visa applicants regarding the COVID-19.
-As of March 16, the United States Embassy in Tegucigalpa, Honduras, canceled routine appointments for immigrant and non-immigrant visas and we remain closed to the public.
-We will re-establish our routine visa services as soon as possible, we cannot provide a specific date at this time.
-DNA sample collection is not available at the moment.
+As of March 16, 2020 the United States Embassy in Tegucigalpa, Honduras, canceled routine appointments for immigrant and non-immigrant visas and we remain closed to the public.
+We will re-establish our routine visa services as soon as possible, but we cannot provide a specific date at this time.
+DNA sample collection has resumed as of May 18, 2021.

 Information Sheet for Genetic (DNA) Testing